mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ![settings-note-filter.png](../../../img/settings-note-filter.png)

-AnkiMorphs only analyzes and sorts cards that match at least one `note filter`; if you don't specify any note filters, then AnkiMorphs won't do anything, so this is a necessary step.
+AnkiMorphs only analyzes and sorts cards that match at least one note filter; if you don't specify any note filters, then AnkiMorphs won't do anything, so this is a necessary step.
 This can seem overly complicated and overwhelming, but hopefully things will make sense after reading to the end of this page.
 This is really the heart of the add-on, and it has some powerful options (notably [tags](note-filter.md#tags)), so having a good understanding of note filters work